 - STK.
-The STK segment consists of the results of operations from STK restaurant locations, competing in the full-service dining industry, as well as management, license and incentive fee revenue generated from the STK brand and pre-opening expenses associated with new restaurants under development. - Kona Grill.
-The Kona Grill segment includes the results of operations of Kona Grill restaurant locations and pre-opening expenses associated with new restaurants under development. - ONE Hospitality.
-The ONE Hospitality segment is composed of the management, license and incentive fee revenue and results of operations generated from the Company's other brands and venue concepts, which include ANGEL, Bao Yum, Heliot, Hideout, Marconi, Radio and Rivershore Bar & Grill.
+The STK segment consists of the results of operations from company-owned STK restaurant locations, competing in the full-service dining category, as well as management, license and incentive fee revenue generated from the STK brand and preopening expenses associated with new restaurants. - Kona Grill.
+The Kona Grill segment includes the results of operations of Kona Grill restaurant locations and pre-opening expenses associated with new restaurants. - ONE Hospitality.
+The ONE Hospitality segment is composed of the management, license and incentive fee revenue and results of operations generated from the Company's other brands and venue concepts, not including STK or Kona Grill, which include Bao Yum, Heliot, Hideout, Radio and Rivershore Bar & Grill.
 Additionally, this segment includes the results of operations generated from F&B hospitality management agreements with hotels, casinos and other high-end locations. - Corporate.
 The Corporate segment consists of the following: general and administrative costs, stock-based compensation, lease termination expenses, transaction costs, COVID-19 related expenses and other income and expenses.
-This segment also includes STK Meat Market, an e-commerce platform that offers signature steak cuts nationwide, the Company's major off-site events group, which supports all brands and venue concepts, and revenue generated from gift card programs.
+This segment also includes STK Meat Market, an e-commerce platform that offers signature steak cuts nationwide, and revenue generated from gift card programs.
 The Corporate segment's total assets primarily include cash and cash equivalents, the Kona Grill tradename, and deferred tax assets.

-See Note 13 to our consolidated financial statements for further information on our segment reporting.
+See Note 12 to our consolidated financial statements for further information on our segment reporting.